istresearch/scrapy-cluster/docs/topics/crawler/settings.rst

 Default: ``60``

 The number of seconds to wait between refreshing the Scrapy process's public IP address.
+Used when doing :ref:`IP <throttle_mechanism>` based throttling.

 **PUBLIC_IP_URL**